The Challenge

 The Australian Characterisation Commons at Scale (ACCS) project is resolving the big-data challenges faced by microscopy facilities by providing tools, best-practice guides, specialised training, and knowledge sharing.

-The ACCS will deliver a rich ecosystem of computing systems, data repositories, workflows and services, connected with instruments, for researchers who use characterisation techniques or imaging collections, and facility scientists who run instruments.
+The ACCS established a rich ecosystem of computing systems, data repositories, workflows and services, connected with instruments, for researchers who use characterisation techniques or imaging collections, and facility scientists who run instruments.

 The ACCS underpins techniques including: